 I had been meaning to put together a Top 10 Best Japan Waterfalls List (let alone show you how to visit each of them), especially after making a few visits here (having seen about 2/3rd of the country as of 2023).

-But considering that we only base this list upon our own personal experiences, I finally felt like we had enough of a library of experiences to yield something both to be proud of as well as respectable that this has now become quite the difficult task.
+But considering that we only base this list upon our own personal experiences, I feel like we have such a large library of experiences to yield something both to be proud of as well as respectable that this has now become quite the difficult task.

 So without further ado, we present our favorite waterfalls from Japan in reverse order…

-My parents and I went out of our way to visit this waterfall well north of Tokyo towards the northern border of Ibaraki-ken (by the infamous Fukushima-ken.
+My parents and I went out of our way to visit this waterfall well north of Tokyo towards the northern border of Ibaraki-ken (by the infamous Fukushima-ken).

 However, we went on quite the public transport adventure after outsmarting ourselves and taking the wrong train resulting in missing a rare connection in Mito.

-All that trouble came from me wanting to avoid driving in Tokyo.
-So that meant we had to use the extensive rail system and local buses to get here.
+All that trouble came from me wanting to avoid driving in the Tokyo metropolis so that meant we had to use the extensive rail system and local buses to get here.

-So for all the memories that our adventure to get here as well as the scenic allure of the waterfall itself, it just barely made it onto this highly competitive list of our favorites in Japan.
+So for all the memories of our experience to get here as well as the scenic allure of the waterfall itself, it just barely made it onto this highly competitive list of our favorites in Japan.

 This waterfall quite literally stood on the doorstep of the wild Shiretoko Peninsula in the far northeast of Hokkaido Island.